-Don Gorder, chair and founder of the Music Business/Management Department at Berklee, is an attorney, educator, and musician.
+Don Gorder, former chair and founder of the Music Business/Management Department at Berklee, is an attorney, educator, and musician.
 He holds advanced degrees in law and music, has authored numerous articles on the music industry, and has spoken at many national and international music industry events.
 As an attorney, he has represented clients in matters of copyright and contracts, and he remains active as a trumpet player in a variety of jazz and commercial settings.

 Gorder is vice president of the National Association of Music Merchants (NAMM) Affiliated Music Business Institutions, a past officer and board member of the Music and Entertainment Industry Educators' Association, and currently sits on the Board of Trustees of the Massachusetts Volunteer Lawyers for the Arts.
 He is active in the National Association of Recording Merchandisers (NARM), and the International Association for Jazz Education, where he is a member of the resource team, representing music business/management.

 Chair Emeritus, Berklee College of Music

 "All musicians need to know that music and business are symbiotic.
 Neither can exist successfully without the other.
 If music is to have an impact on society, the creative and business communities must learn to communicate with each other."

 "A good manager frees musicians to do what they do best—create and make music—and also relieves musicians from handling the business matters that keep the career moving forward.
 Even those musicians who are blessed with good business sense often find that there aren't enough hours in the day to do it all well."

 "Music Business/Management students fall into two general categories: those who want to work in the industry, whether corporate or as entrepreneurs; and those who want to remain wholly on the creative side, but recognize that a background in business is not only helpful, it's necessary."